 Cannabidiol (CBD) is a special chemical known as a cannabinoid.
-Its found exclusively in cannabis plants.
+It is found exclusively in the cannabis family of plants.
 There are over 100 cannabinoids that also come from cannabis.
 We source our CBD from hemp.

 2) Will CBD get you high?

 THC is the cannabinoid which gets users high.
-That means its psychoactive, because its able to change your state of consciousness.
-Being high can range from feeling euphoric all the way to anxious – its quite a ride.
+That means its psychoactive, because it is able to change your state of consciousness.
+Being high can range from feeling euphoric all the way to anxious.
 THC produces a high by activating a receptor in the brain known as CB1.